Meshtastic-Malaysia/CDEBYTE_Modules/README.md

 ## Improvements / Next steps

-Please create an issue or PR if you would like to add additional information, or if you would like to fund the sacrifice of another CDEBYTE or SX126x-containing module.
+Please create an issue or PR if you would like to add verifiable additional information.